 - Motility problems

 The Pediatric Feeding Disorders Program at Sanford Health includes treatment rooms equipped with the technology for caregivers to observe staff and children during feeding sessions.
-This will allow our caregivers to be fully involved in treatment throughout all phases of the program.
+This allows our caregivers to stay fully involved in treatment throughout all phases of the program.
 The program includes playroom and nap areas.

 Patients We Treat

 Pediatric feeding disorders are a complex set of feeding and swallowing problems that impact the development of age-appropriate feeding behaviors.
 Children with these difficulties often do not consume enough food or liquid to gain weight and achieve optimal growth.

 Children with feeding disorders are not just "picky eaters."
 They present with longstanding feeding problems, which can include: